Hansmu/nodejs/README.md

 `res.setHeader('Access-Control-Allow-Methods', 'GET, POST, PUT, PATCH, DELETE');` to allow only certain HTTP verbs. `res.setHeader('Access-Control-Allow-Headers', 'Content-Type, Authorization');` to allow only certain headers.

+async/awaits allows writing asynchronous requests in a synchronous way.
+It looks synchronous, but isn't in how it behaves.
+It isn't blocking for the main thread.